Yehupetz: Name

-The actual name "Kiev" was used only in one Sholem Aleichem's work: in his 1916 autobiographical novel פונעם יאריד (Funem yarid, translated as From the Fair).
+The actual name "Kiev" was used only in one of Sholem Aleichem's works: his 1916 autobiographical novel פונעם יאריד (Funem yarid, translated as From the Fair).

 Portrayal

-The city features in many stories of the writer, including those about Tevye the Dairyman and Menahem-Mendl and about the shtetl of Kasrilevka.
+Yehupetz is featured in many of Sholem Aleichem's works, including those about Tevye the Dairyman and Menahem-Mendl and about the shtetl of Kasrilevka.

-Tevye lived in a village of Boyberik (renamed to Anatevka in Fiddler on the Roof), a suburb of Yehupetz, and most of his customers lived in Yehupetz.
-And Tevye in his tales speaks of people of Yehupetz always with the epithet "rich": "rich folks from Yehupetz", "rich man from Yehupetz", etc.
+Tevye lived outside of a fictional Anatovka, a village near a settlement named called Boiberik (based on real-life Boiarka, a suburb of Yehupetz).
+Most of his customers lived in Yehupetz.
+In Tevye's encounters with them, he describes them as rich, saying "rich folks from Yehupetz", "rich man from Yehupetz", etc.